Olo Inc. (OLO) stock: EPS estimates from a range of analysts - The Dwinnex

-The price of Olo Inc. (NYSE: OLO) closed at $6.80 in the last session, up 1.80% from day before closing price of $6.68.
-In other words, the price has increased by $+0.12 from its previous closing price.
-On the day, 787747 shares were traded.
-OLO stock price reached its highest trading level at $6.97 during the session, while it also had its lowest trading level at $6.73.
+The closing price of Olo Inc. (NYSE: OLO) was $7.10 for the day, down -1.39% from the previous closing price of $7.20.
+In other words, the price has decreased by -$0.10 from its previous closing price.
+On the day, 533695 shares were traded.
+OLO stock price reached its highest trading level at $7.27 during the session, while it also had its lowest trading level at $7.03.

 Sponsored